2026 Wyoming gubernatorial election

-The 2026 Wyoming gubernatorial election is scheduled to take place on November 3, 2026, to elect the next governor of Wyoming.
-Incumbent Republican Governor Mark Gordon is term-limited and ineligible to seek a third consecutive term in 2026.
+The 2026 Wyoming gubernatorial election will be held on November 3, 2026, to elect the governor of Wyoming.
+Republican state senator Eric Barlow and Democratic perennial candidate Kenneth Casner are the nominees for their respective parties.
+Republican incumbent Mark Gordon is term limited and ineligible to seek a third consecutive term.

+Primary elections took place on August 18, 2026.
+Barlow defeated state superintendent Megan Degenfelder in the Republican primary with 45.1% of the vote.
+Casner secured the Democratic nomination unopposed.

-Democrats have not won a statewide election in Wyoming since Dave Freudenthal was re-elected Governor in 2006.
+Democrats have not won a statewide election in Wyoming since 2006.